Crushoverride007/Crushoverride007/README.md

 <h2 align="center">Oh, Hello there 👋</h1>

-My name's Mouhcine, A recent bachelor Graduate Security Researcher from 🇲🇦.
+My name's Mouhcine, A recent bachelor Graduate Security Researcher/Student from 🇲🇦.
 Currently Working on other projects.

 ## :mailbox_with_mail: Socials